 2017: South Carolina Energy Plan

 The Office of Regulatory Staff - Energy Office (Energy Office) presented the state's final Energy Plan to the State Regulation of Public Utilities Review Committee (PURC).
-A copy of that plan is available here.
 Following the presentation, the PURC unanimously voted for the Energy Office to continue the work laid out in that plan, particularly the eight top tier recommendations.
 Due to the importance of addressing issues that pertain to environmental equity, economic development, and environmental planning, Environmental Justice was among the top eight recommendations.
 SC DHEC partnered with the Energy Office to carry out this initiative.

 2018: Environmental Affairs Adopts Environmental Justice Guiding Principle

 To further support the agency’s mission of improving the quality of life for all South Carolinians, representatives from Environmental Affairs and various community organizations came together in 2018 to identify and shape our Environmental Justice Guiding Principles.
-Click here to view our current Guiding Principles.
+View our current Guiding Principles.